rshurts/lambda-debug-example/Blog.md

 sam local invoke -e examples/findCharactersByTag.json -d 9229
 ```

-Just make sure to detach your debugger to send the result back to SAM Local.
+Make sure to detach your debugger to send the result back to SAM Local.

 ### Visual Studio Code and SAM Local